niliaranet/tinyauth/README.md

-> Development in progress
+> Development in progress, do not use
 # tinyauth
-Tiny 2fa authenticator client app to handle TOTP algorithms without any bloat.
+Tiny 2fa authenticator client app to handle TOTP algorithms.

-## Usage
+## Client utility
+Tinyauth can be used as a very basic authenticator client.
+Currently it's just inputs and outputs:

 ```bash
 tinyauth SECRET_KEY #> returns secret code
 ```

-## Installation
+### Installation
 ```bash
 go install github.com/niliaranet/tinyauth/cmd/tinyauth@latest
 ```

+## Server utility
+> \!todo